Cognitive Health Check-Up

 Introduction

 The Minnesota Multiphasic Personality Inventory-2 (MMPI-2) is one of the most widely used and researched psychological assessment tools.
 Developed to aid in the diagnosis and treatment planning for mental health disorders, the MMPI-2 has been extensively validated and refined since its inception.
 The inventory provides comprehensive insights through its scales.
-After you take the assessment which usually takes 1-2 hours to complete, we delve into the major scales of the MMPI-2 at the initial consultation, focusing on its clinical relevance based on your report.
+After you take the online assessment which usually takes 1-2 hours to complete, we delve into the major scales of the MMPI-2 at the initial consultation, focusing on its clinical relevance based on your report.
+This will take another half an hour at no additional charges.
+At this session we will further discuss your therapeutic options and treatment plan.

 Here, we highlight the purpose and an evidence-based overview of the major scales.
 The MMPI-2 consists of 10 primary clinical scales designed to assess a broad spectrum of psychological conditions.
 Assessing the combination of certain scales aids the psychologist to record your personality profile responsible for your ailments.
 Each of the following scale targets specific psychological symptoms and syndromes: